reis/cv/AndreReis.md

 - **Description**: A leading university with 4500 employees and more than 25000 students
 - **Technologies**: Java, PHP, Python, Shell Script, Linux, Windows, Docker, RaspberryPi
 - **Activities**:
-  - create interfaces between systems using shell script, Python, Java, APIs
+  - create interfaces between systems using shell-script, Python, Java, APIs
-  - full-stack development of intranets, websites
+  - full-stack development of an intranet and websites
-  - performance tunning of database views and queries
+  - performance tuning of database views and queries
 - **Projects**:
+  - Data quality automation tool using Python and JDBC
   - Joint development of a system to manage the student-tutor history with the University of Loughborough using PHP and a home-made MVC framework
-  - Data synchronization between Research Grants Management System and the Financial using APIs
+  - Data synchronization between the Research Grants Management System and the Financial using APIs
   - Research Grants Managing System using PHP and Zend Framework
-  - Java command line to run queries based on XML DB catalog
+  - Java app to run queries based on XML DB catalogue
-  - RaspberryPi with a RF Card Reader to collect attendance of NHS program students in offline (or almost) locations (Python and Linux       admin issues)
+  - RaspberryPi with an RF Card Reader to collect attendance of NHS program students in offline (or almost) locations (Python and Linux       admin issues)
   - Maintenance to a PHP Zend Framework intranet fixing bugs and creating new functions and reports
-  - Sync scripts to collect and update data between different systems reading and writing a wide range of formats (XML, JSON, web services      CSV, fixed length format files)
+  - Sync scripts to collect and update data between different systems reading and writing a wide range of formats (XML, JSON, web services      CSV, fixed-length format files)
-  - Migrate websites from an external datacenter to an internal Docker environment
+  - Migrate websites from an external data centre to an internal Docker environment
   - Optimize database views (PostgreSQL, Oracle and MS-SQL)

 ### Lead Developer @ Telium Networks